vaib-dev/Courses/C-09-bootstrap/02-content section.md

 <h5>h5.
 Bootstrap heading</h5>
 <h6>h6.
 Bootstrap heading</h6>

+### Paragraphs
-- Paragraphs are written under <p> tag as we write in HTML.
-But with the use of different classes we can edit the styles of <p> tag as shown:
+Paragraphs are written under (p) tag as we write in HTML.
+But with the use of different classes we can edit the styles of (p) tag as shown:

 ~~~
 <p class="lead">